ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_commissioning.md

 `mbed compile -t <toolchain> -m <target> -c`

 Once the binary is generated, flash the binary to the end device, and run the application.
-Do not power on the end device until the <a href="https://github.com/ARMmbed/nanostack-border-router">border router</a> has obtained an IPv6 address from the Wi-Fi access point.
+Do not power on the end device until the [border router](https://github.com/ARMmbed/nanostack-border-router) has obtained an IPv6 address from the Wi-Fi access point.

 #### QR code generation

-You can use <a href="http://www.qr-code-generator.com/" target="_blank">a free online tool</a> to generate a QR code.
+You can use [a free online tool](http://www.qr-code-generator.com/) to generate a QR code.

 In the online tool, fill in the URL field.
 The following is an example: `v=1&eui=000b57fffe07a8be&cc=PV7TUCB0`.
 Fill in the correct values for your device, and ensure `v=1` is always present.
 The other required parameters are: